renweview/WWCodeMobile/BookClubPragmaticProgrammer/chapter1.md

 ![https://media.giphy.com/media/wq3m858IuKYCEkBW1Y/giphy.gif](https://media.giphy.com/media/wq3m858IuKYCEkBW1Y/giphy.gif)

 [https://www.youtube.com/watch?v=dqbWMlQyEK8](https://www.youtube.com/watch?v=dqbWMlQyEK8)

 To overcome “start-up fatigue”, bring out the stones.
 Work out what you can reasonably ask for.
 Develop it well.
 Once you've got it, show people, and let them marvel.
 Then say "of course, it would be better if we added…."

-To overcome “start-up fatigue”, bring out the stones.
-Work out what you can reasonably ask for.
-Develop it well.
-Once you've got it, show people, and let them marvel.
-Then say "of course, it would be better if we added…."